eea/eea.reportnet3.api.fme/README.md

 When this is configured the user may browse the Datasets the API-key grants access to.

 FME Feature Types are defined by selecting the corresponding Reportnet 3 Tables.

+### See also
+For instructions and more information: [Package Homepage](https://eea.github.io/eea.reportnet3.api.fme/).